demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-ip-group-member-replace

 ***
 Replace IP group members with new members.
-This command overwrites all the IP group members that defined in the IP group.
+This command overwrites all the IP group members that was defined in the IP group.

 #### Base Command